JakeSteam/blog-programming/_posts/2018-09-29-developing-android-apps-with-firebase-authentication.md

 Firebase Authentication provides an app with the ability to handle user registration, user logging in, and retrieving user data.
 It has the ability to integrate with phone-based authentication as well as common services such as Facebook, Twitter, and Github.
 This tutorial will cover the simplest integrations, email and Google account.

 This post is part of [The Complete Guide to Firebase](https://blog.jakelee.co.uk/search/?q=firebase).
-Throughout this tutorial, you’ll need access to the [Firebase Authentication dashboard](https://console.firebase.google.com/project/_/authentication/users), and the [official documentation](https://firebase.google.com/docs/auth/) may be useful too.
+Throughout this tutorial, you'll need access to the [Firebase Authentication dashboard](https://console.firebase.google.com/project/_/authentication/users), and the [official documentation](https://firebase.google.com/docs/auth/) may be useful too.

 ## Implementation